| CloserLook > John > John 14:1-31 |

 And

-I rather thought the disciples had settled that question, when Jesus
+I rather thought the disciples had settled that question when Jesus raised

 So,